atakandll/Picker3D-Clone/README.md

 # Picker3D Clone
 Throughout the development of this project, I have learned following best coding practices and design principles to ensure maintainability, scalability and efficiency.

-This project is a clone of Picker3D  game you can acces to the original game from these link.
+This project is a clone of Picker3D  game you can acces to the original game from this link.

 App store: https://apps.apple.com/us/app/picker-3d/id1462317543